abrennec/tbag_2021/readme.md

       5) Audio analysis with FFT
    4) Music Computing
       1) Musical sounds vs noise and sound
-      2) Harmony and melody
+      2) Harmony, melody, and beat
-      3) Intervals and scales and how to calculate them
+      3) Intervals, scales and how to calculate them
       4) Frequency and pitch
       5) Music computing languages and Sonic Pi
 2) Graphics Rendering